Little Vintage Baking

 • Combine the flour, confectioner's sugar, cocoa powder and salt in the bowl of a food processor.
 Pulse a couple times to thoroughly combine.

-• Scatter in the butter over the flour mixture.
+• Scatter the butter over the flour mixture.
 Pulse until the mixture resembles coarse crumbs.

 ½ cup unsalted butter, cold and cubed